-1. Climate change challenges like floods and drought
+1)Climate change challenges like floods and drought

-2. Inefficient use of water
+2)Inefficient use of water

-3. Limited knowledge of Good Agronomic practices
+3)Limited knowledge of Good Agronomic practices

-4. Farming remains subsistence, as smallholder farmers lack access to capital from financial institution to be able to adopt improved farming technologies, buy improved seeds, fertilizer, agrochemicals and cover cost of their farming operations such as plowing, transplanting, weeding, bird scaring and harvesting
+4)Farming remains subsistence, as smallholder farmers lack access to capital from financial institution to be able to adopt improved farming technologies, buy improved seeds, fertilizer, agrochemicals and cover cost of their farming operations such as plowing, transplanting, weeding, bird scaring and harvesting

-5. Limited access to timely and accurate information for better farming decisions making i.e. plot size
+5)Limited access to timely and accurate information for better farming decisions making i.e. plot size

-The digital solution has two components:
+The digital solution had two components:

-1. Digital profiling of farmers: involves collection of bio-data from farmers, measuring their plot sizes with GPS technology and harvested volumes.
-Farmers are provided with their plot size information via SMS along with recommendations to apply good agricultural practices based on the data collected.
+1)Digital profiling of farmers: involved collection of bio-data from farmers, measuring their plot sizes with GPS technology and harvested volumes.
+Farmers were provided with their plot size information via SMS along with recommendations to apply good agricultural practices based on the data collected.

-2. SRP data: consists in gauging the progress of farmers in attaining the SRP (sustainable rice production) global standards for rice production, using the KOBO App.
+2)SRP data: consisted in gauging the progress of farmers in attaining the SRP (sustainable rice production) global standards for rice production, using the KOBO App.